dliedke/DeleteAllClaudeHistory/README.md

 2) Install .NET 8 from https://dotnet.microsoft.com/en-us/download/dotnet

-3) Uncompress the zip from release and run DeleteAllClaudeHistory.exe
+3) Uncompress the zip from latest Release and run DeleteAllClaudeHistory.exe

 4) Provide the email used to log into Chrome